Sustainable Little Tokyo: The Demographic

 Located in downtown Los Angeles, Sustainable Little Tokyo holds a rich cultural heritage and a diverse demographic profile.
 As of 2010, more than 25% of Little Tokyo’s population was 65 years of age, or older.
 Between 1990 and 2010, the residents ages 45 and 64 increased by 14.7%.
 During this period, the percentage of residents ages 24 to 44 decreased by 15.4%.
 According to data collected in 2022, the population of Little Tokyo stands around 4,000 people.

 The aging population of Little Tokyo faces unique challenges, including linguistic barriers, and social isolation, with over 50% of seniors who are not proficient in English, and 70% living alone.

-The greatest demographic group within Little Tokyo residents, specifically between Alameda Street, 3rd Street, and 1st Street are threatened my gentrification.
+The greatest demographic group within Little Tokyo residents, specifically between Alameda Street, 3rd Street, and 1st Street are threatened by gentrification.
 This demographic group consists of Asia, while the second largest group is African American, with a significant population increase between 1990 and 2000.
 As of 2010, the population proportions stood with 39.6% of the population being Asian, 25.9% Black, 19.5% Hispanic, and 19.5% White.

 Within the Asian community of Little Tokyo, the majority Country of Origin is Japan, followed by Korea and China.